wizonesolutions/todoist-sorter/README.md

 # Configuration

-Copy `settings.json.example` to `settings.json` and replace the parameters with your Todoist credentials and desired update frequency.
+Copy `settings.json.example` to `settings.json` and replace the parameters with your Todoist credentials and desired update frequency (you can actually delete the line with update frequency if you want; the default is 5 minutes).
 There are a few API calls each time, so I wouldn't update too often or Todoist might think it's abuse.
 I haven't had any issues with a 5-minute interval so far.

 ## Privacy/security